 The industry faces significant structural challenges.
 The industry continues to ramp up capacities well ahead of demand growth, while at the same time some complexes are suffering feedstock shortages particularly during winter months.
 Iranian petrochemical complexes need 30-35mn cubic metres of gas per day.
-In 2014, the oil ministry had ordered the petrochemical complexes to lower their production rate to the minimum, or even halt production until further notice, a scenario that could be repeated in Q115 in the event that household heating places a strain on gas demand.
-The cost of the shutdown to the petrochemicals industry was estimated at USD1.5bn.
 Aside from pressure on supply, Iranian ethane feedstock is nearly three times more expensive than in Saudi Arabia.
 This could change if the petrochemicals sector is able to raise the proportion of total natural gas allocated to the petrochemicals industry from 7% to 25% by 2015.
 This, too, looks set to fail owing to a crunch in investment.

-Iran's chief export market, China, will also move towards self-sufficiency, while Asian markets will be increasingly supplied by low-cost US petrochemicals output.
+Iran's main export market, China, will also move towards self-sufficiency, while Asian markets will be increasingly supplied by low-cost US petrochemicals output.
 Low-capacity utilisation is therefore going to be an enduring problem.
 Moreover, although Iran will be keen to secure tie-ups with European petrochemicals producers, the country will retain a highly risky business environment and there is no certainty that Iran's isolation will end.
 The industry will need foreign skills and equipment if it is to add value to output and diversify its product portfolio.

-Construction Revival Will Secure Growth
+Autos Revival Will Secure Growth